ursatile/fsnet/05-using-data-in-web-apps.md

 {% include_relative dotnet/module05/Tikitapp/Tikitapp.Website/Controllers/ArtistsController.cs %}
 ```

-Next, we'll create two new views -- one to display a list of artists, the other shows details of a particular artist.
+Next, we'll create two new views -- one to display a list of artists, the other lists all the forthcoming shows by a particular artist.

 Here's the code for `Index.cshtml`: